kermitt2/grobid/doc/Grobid-service.md

 !!! tip
     - "Blocks" refer to logical text regions detected in the PDF (e.g., paragraphs, headers).
     - "Tokens" refer to individual words or symbols.
+    - "Tagging" refers to the process of assiging labels to tokens using statistical models.
     - When reporting issues related to the error of type `GENERAL`, please provide as much detail as possible: input PDF document, log files.

 ## CORS (Cross-Origin Resource Share)